SIMBAChain/libsimba4j-platform/docs/index.md

 SIMBA_API_BASE_URL=https://my.blocks.server
 SIMBA_AUTH_BASE_URL=https://my.keycloak.server
 ```

+Additionally, a `SIMBA_TOKEN_DIR` file location can be set to save tokens to file.
+Combined with setting `writeToFile` on the auth config will cause the token to
+be written to file.
+This is useful if you are making many calls but are closing down the application
+and cannot therefore cache in memory.

 These values can also be directly set an environment variables if you don't use a dot env file.